MouselookHandler/MouselookHandler/README.md

-MouselookHandler is an interface addon for the World of Warcraft MMOG that adapts the game controls to enable using [mouselook][] without the [RSI][]-inducing requirement of perpetually pressing a mouse button.
+MouselookHandler is an interface addon for the World of Warcraft MMOG that adapts the game controls to enable using [mouselook][] without the [RSI][]-inducing requirement of perpetually pressing the right mouse button.
 This makes the controls resemble those of most action games.

 You can download MouselookHandler [here][tags], from [WoWInterface][], or from [CurseForge][].